razzius/razzius.github.io/_posts/2020-01-24-i-oppose-the-sale-of-org-to-ethos-capital.md

 They wouldn't even need to resort to such tricks to reap a hefty profit at the expense of .org customers; increasing the price by 10% anually doubles the cost every 8 years (log(2) / log(1.1) = 7.27).
-PIR has already operated .org for 16 years, and could operate it for decades more; even relatively slow exponent growth would harm .org registrants.
+PIR has already operated .org for 16 years, and could operate it for decades more; even relatively slow exponential growth would harm .org registrants.

 Keeping the .org prices steady, as has been the case for several years, has